shazadahmed10/Modern-Data-Stack-Projects/Epi_Analysis/README.md

 - Connecting Power BI to Snowflake for live dashboards

 ## ▶ How to Reproduce
+1. Collect and organize datasets to use.
+In this case, CSV files proudced by ChatGPT on Epidemiological data for the purpose of using in this project.
-1. Set up a Snowflake account (free trial in this case).
+2. Set up a Snowflake account (free trial in this case).
-2. Create a Fivetran connector from Google Sheets to Snowflake.
+3. Create a Fivetran connector from Google Sheets to Snowflake.
-3. Run SQL scripts from a snowflake worksheet to go from bronze to silver layer.
+4. Run SQL scripts from a snowflake worksheet to go from bronze to silver layer.
-4. Connect Power BI to Snowflake, do additional manipulations to go from silver layer to gold layer, and build visuals.
+5. Connect Power BI to Snowflake, do additional manipulations to go from silver layer to gold layer, and build visuals.